-Race Strata Black workers High paid skilled workers: good jobs White workers Low paid unskilled workers: bad jobs
+Strata High paid skilled workers: good jobs Low paid unskilled workers: bad jobs Race White workers Skilled white Unskilled white Black workers Skilled black Unskilled black

 What I want to explore is why there are real, material obstacles to solidarity between black and white workers.
 The traditional claim of Marxists has always been that racism hurts white workers as well as black workers: black and white unite and flight.
 Sometimes this may be true: solidarity pays.
-Workers untied are stronger, and as a united force they can win a better deal from capital for all workers.
+Workers united are stronger, and as a united force they can win a better deal from capital for all workers.
 But I think in general the practical situation is more complex.